/

 Summary

-Deep work has not become less relevant since Cal Newport introduced the concept a decade ago.
-If anything, the accelerating fragmentation of attention has made it more essential and harder to practice.
-The shift that matters is moving from rigid time-blocking toward energy-aware scheduling, intentional transitions, and protected days of depth.
-If you are looking for a way to structure this kind of intentional focus into your daily routine, Paso is a timeline day planner that keeps your notes and tasks together on flexible daily pages - built for people who want to plan with clarity, not complexity.
+The practical shift is moving from rigid time-blocking toward energy-aware scheduling, intentional transitions between shallow and deep work, and protected days of sustained focus.
+If you are looking for a way to structure this kind of intentional focus into your daily routine, Paso is a timeline day planner that keeps your notes and tasks together on flexible daily pages, built for people who want to plan with clarity, not complexity.

 Frequently Asked Questions